DavidDawood/Project_Calculator/README.md

     }
 }
 ```

 all the operators below, will display the total before updating the operation, this is so you can chain the operations without being out of sync by one step as the
 display total will do the calculation on a switch statement

-all the operators below, will display the total before updating the operation, this is so you can chain the operations without being out of sync by one step as the
-display total will do the calculation on a switch statement